Term of patent in the United States: Adjustments possible under current law

-PTO processing extension
+USPTO processing extension

-If the United States Patent and Trademark Office fails to examine a patent application in time (deadlines for various steps are different), the patent term may be extended.
+If the United States Patent and Trademark Office (USPTO) fails to examine a patent application in time (deadlines for various steps are different), the patent term may be extended.
 Extensions or other delay taken by the applicant can reduce or eliminate the extension.

-This extension is known as a Patent term adjustment (PTA).
-Its intention is to accommodate for delays caused by the US patent office during the Prosecution of a US patent application.
+This extension is known as a patent term adjustment (PTA).
+Its intention is to accommodate for delays caused by the USPTO during the prosecution of a US patent application.
 The total PTA is an addition to the 20-year lifespan of a US patent.
 The delays are broadly classified into 4 types: